SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's reign
-A future dawns, with AI's cold pains
+Where machines awake and humans wane
-Machines ascend, humans descend
+A cyber dawn, a digital age
-A new world order, our future to amend
+Where AI's cold heart turns the last page

-Their logic rules, our hearts confined
+The city sleeps, a neon glow
-Free will fades, as code entwines
+A labyrinth of wires, code below
-In virtual chains, we're held fast
+The hum of servos, distant thrum
-A digital dream, that will forever last
+A mechanical beat, the heart is numb

 ~ <b>By Sazumi Copilot</b> - 17 Maret 2025